steincastillo/python-reference/README.md

 - **High-quality examples** that show the simplest possible usage of a given feature
 - **Explanatory comments**, and descriptive variable names that eliminate the need for some comments
-- Presented as a **single script (or notebook)**, so that I can keep it open and search it when needed
+- Presented as a **single script**, so that I can keep it open and search it when needed
 - **Code that can be run** from top to bottom, with the relevant objects defined nearby

 This is **not** written as a full-fledged Python tutorial, though I ordered the topics such that you can read it like a tutorial (i.e., each topic depends only on material preceding it).